Federal Tort Claims Act: Examples

 In 2020, a protester in Portland, Oregon, was hit in the forehead with an impact munition fired by a U.S. marshal during the George Floyd protests.
 The protester filed a federal suit for excessive force, but it was dismissed by U.S. District Court Judge Michael Mosman, who stated that the protester could still seek damages under the FTCA.

-In 2022, a navy sailor successfully sued under the act after being hit by a vehicle driven by an active-duty military member, and received a $493,000 settlement.
+In 2022, a Navy sailor successfully sued under the act after being hit by a vehicle driven by an active-duty military member and received a $493,000 settlement.

+In 2019, Hencely, wounded in a 2016 suicide bombing while serving at a U.S. military base in Afghanistan, sued Fluor Corporation, the government contractor that had employed the bomber (a subcontractor), under state law.
+The U.S. Court of Appeals for the Fourth Circuit affirmed the lower court's dismissal and held that the FTCA bars suits against the government for claims arising from the military's combat activities during wartime.
+The case is pending at the U.S. Supreme Court.

+In 2025, immigration enforcement observer Marimar Martinez was shot five times in her vehicle by U.S. Border Patrol agent Charles Exum in Chicago, Illinois.
+The Department of Homeland Security initially claimed that Martinez was blocking Border Patrol agents and that she attempted to ram agents with her vehicle before Exum shot her.
+Martinez, who survived the shooting, was charged with assaulting federal officers, but charges were dropped when text messages sent by Exum and bodycam footage of the incident contradicted the government's account.
+After judge Georgia N. Alexakis authorized the release of further sealed evidence from the case, Martinez's legal team announced they would pursue an FTCA complaint against Homeland Security and Exum.